 - If there are more cancers than normal,

 - If cancers occurred at younger-than-expected ages, and

 - If the types of tumors match up with what might be seen in those with multiple endocrine neoplasia type 2.

-If multiple endocrine neoplasia type 2 is suspected in a child or other family members, the doctor or genetic counselor will likely recommend genetic testing of the RET gene.
+If multiple endocrine neoplasia type 2 is suspected in a child or other family members, the health care provider or genetic counselor will likely recommend genetic testing of the RET gene.

 Diagnostic genetic testing

-If the doctor or genetic counselor suspects that a person has multiple endocrine neoplasia type 2, diagnostic testing may take place as follows:
+If the health care provider or genetic counselor suspects that a person has multiple endocrine neoplasia type 2, diagnostic testing may take place as follows: